JuliaGraphics/Luxor.jl/docs/src/explanation/perfectpixels.md

 finish()
 ```

-This matrix can then be redrawn larger to show the effects of anti-aliasing better.
+This matrix is now redrawn larger to show the effects of anti-aliasing better.
 Here's the default anti-aliasing value of 0:

 ```@example draw_matrix
 draw(0) # hide